content-left-bg.png

 While formal reading and writing instruction typically begins when children enter school, access to written language is founded in strong oral language competency.

-The Reading and Writing Centre works with early years educators, parents and caregivers to:
+The Language and Literacy team works with early years educators, parents and caregivers to:

 • increase understanding of the integral relationship between spoken and written language